 Scroll through to find out why you should start drinking chlorophyll water.

 Previous studies have shown that adding chlorophyll-containing compounds to high-fat meals suppressed food intake and weight gain in rodents.
 Researchers replicated the study on moderately overweight women, with impressive results.
 The women were given three high-carbohydrate, high-calorie meals, two with chlorophyll and one without.
 Following each meal, blood samples and questionnaires were evaluated over a four-hour period.
 The blood test results showed stable blood sugar levels (which means no hunger pangs), and the questionnaire responses showed that the participants felt satisfied longer after the chlorophyll meals.
 The researchers concluded that adding chlorophyll to your meals intensifies feelings of satiety.

-You don’t need to pay $7 for the trendy versions sold in stores.
-Instead, buy a dropper, like The Vitamin Shoppe’s Liquid Chlorophyll ($10), and add one dropper full (that’s about 30 drops) to a large glass of water.
+You don’t need to pay for the trendy versions sold in health food stores.
+Instead, buy a concentrated liquid, like Nature's Sunshine Liquid Chlorophyll ($32), and add one teaspoonful to a large glass of water.
 We swear it doesn’t taste as swampy as it looks.
-Chlorophyll is nontoxic, and the risk of overdoing it is very low—meaning you’d have to consume a lot of the green stuff.
+Chlorophyll is nontoxic, and the risk of overdoing it is very low—meaning you’d have to consume a lot of the green stuff to experience any ill effects.
 Even then, the worst that will happen is some stomach cramps.

 Have you tried chlorophyll water?
 Tell us in the comments!